Sikorsky CH-53 Sea Stallion: United States

 The CH-53 was operated by the Air Force, Marine Corps and Navy in support of Operation Iraqi Freedom.
-It is also operated by all three services in support of Operation Enduring Freedom in Afghanistan.
-It was in the Afghan theatre than the final operational missions of the CH-53D fleet were performed during February 2012.
+It was operated by all three services in support of Operation Enduring Freedom in Afghanistan.
+It was in the Afghan theatre than the final operational missions of the CH-53D fleet were performed in February 2012.

-On 17 September 2007, VMM-263 of the USMC was deployed with ten MV-22B Ospreys, a tiltrotor aircraft.
-The V-22 has been the primary replacement for the USMC's fleets of CH-53Ds and CH-46E Sea Knights, but not the more powerful CH-53Es; instead, the in-development CH-53K is planned to supplant the Navy and USMC CH-53E fleets.
+In September 2007, VMM-263 of the USMC was deployed with ten MV-22B Ospreys, a tiltrotor aircraft.
+The V-22 has been the primary replacement for the USMC's fleets of CH-53Ds and CH-46E Sea Knights, but not the more powerful CH-53Es.
+Instead, the in-development CH-53K is planned to supplant the Navy and USMC CH-53E fleets.